jacomyma/mapping-controversies/_pages/tuto-1-5.md

 ](../assets/images/1-5.jpg)

 **Goals**
-* *Harvest* a dataset from an online source
+* *Harvest* a dataset with a tool from an online source
+* Know that the tool calls an API to get data

 # Harvest a dataset

-We will use Toolforge [PageViews](https://pageviews.toolforge.org) to harvest a dataset.
-The goal is to harvest the same dataset we have used to build the timeline of page views in [tutorial 1.1](../1.1/).
+We will use Toolforge [PageViews](https://pageviews.toolforge.org) to harvest a the same dataset we have used to build the timeline of page views in [Tutorial 1.1](../1.1/).

 * Go to [PageViews](https://pageviews.toolforge.org)
 * Visualize the data for the two following Wikipedia articles: